 She uses the same strategy for her collage pins.
 For every new blog post, Olivia creates a collage cover image which she pins to drive traffic to her blog.

 The aesthetics of a Pin is what drives me to read an article or visit a blog

 “I decided to start using a pin theme, but but injected trends and my own personality into them to stand out from the crowd.
 The aesthetics of a Pin is what drives me to read an article or visit a blog, so I knew the aesthetics part was important.
 A lot of my Pinterest knowledge simply comes from using and loving the platform.
 Just remember, when Pinning a blog heading, keep your title bold so the users are able to distinguish what they are reading!”

 When users land on your Pinterest page, they want to see boards full of content inspiration and ideas.
 This will help convert them from a viewer into a follower, as they’ll trust you’ll always be sharing loads of quality content for them to re-pin.

 Unlike, Instagram where you might only post once a day, you could share 50+ piece of content a day on Pinterest – and its only going to help your profile’s growth and performance.
 Vamp creator @connieandluna has a Pinterest audience of over 1.1M monthly viewers and built this community through consistent pinning.

 In the past, I've used Tailwind to schedule my pins

-For more advice on how to get the most out of your Pinterest account, join Vamp’s Head of Content, Lauren Thomas, Pinterest’s Creators Lead, Sophie Shepherd, and Digital Creator, Jenelle Witty for Vamp’s webinar on 30 July.
+For more advice on how to get the most out of your Pinterest account, watch our recorded webinar with Vamp’s Head of Content, Lauren Thomas, Pinterest’s Creators Lead, Sophie Shepherd, and Digital Creator, Jenelle Witty.

-The three will be discussing effective Pinterest strategies to drive website traffic, boost brand awareness and make sales.
-Sign up to watch or receive the live recording straight after, here.
+The three discuss effective Pinterest strategies to drive website traffic, boost brand awareness and make sales.